 The OIG conducts other reviews that go beyond the explicit requirements of Section 1001 in order to implement more fully its civil rights and civil liberties oversight responsibilities.
-The OIG is conducting several such reviews that relate to the OIG's duties under Section 1001.
+The OIG completed one such review during the period covered by this report.